New Sensation: A Guide To Warming, Cooling & Tingling Lubes

 [Note: Get Sliquid Organics Sensation for only $8.49.
 Use code AFF-WH15 and get 15% off site-wide at Lovehoney — a specially negotiated discount we secured after independent review.]

-- The Combination Of Peppermint And Food-Grade Menthol Gives Both A Cooling And Warming Sensation
+- The Combination Of Peppermint And Food-Grade Menthol Delivers Dual Cooling And Warming Sensations

-Finally, if you’re looking for lubes that give you both warming and cooling sensations, Sliquid Organics Sensation is our favorite.
+Finally, if you’re looking for lubes that give you both warming and cooling sensations, Sliquid Organics Sensation is our favorite — in fact, we consider it to be the best lube for couples.

 Vegan, water-based, and fully compatible with all sex toys, this product goes on cool but warms with the addition of friction, thanks to the addition of food-grade menthol.